 How to Hang Christmas Lights on the Roof

-It’s the holiday season in Minnesota, and it’s time to start decking your halls and the front of your house with Christmas lights.
-But it’s important to hang your lights carefully so they don’t cause damage to your roof.
+With autumn in full swing, winter preparation must begin.
+But, one of the best benefits of preparing for another Midwest winter, is getting ready for the holidays!
+It’s now time to start decking your halls and the front of your house with holiday lights and decorations.
+It is also important to hang your lights carefully so they don’t cause damage to your roof.

 Start With a Plan

 Like most things, the key to a perfect holiday light installation is starting with a solid plan.
 Although pulling out those holiday lights can be exciting, don’t get ahead of yourself.
 Instead, grab your trusty pencil and paper and formulate a strategy that works.

 These are a few things to consider adding to your plan.

 When it comes to decorating the exterior of your home for the holidays, you have creative reign over how you celebrate out loud.
 However, it’s much more than shopping for lights and decor— although it can be that much fun!

 As you’re searching through your garage for lights, decor, and preparing to go to the home improvement store for something new, you need a design.
 Before you purchase any new lights, decide on a color palette.
 Do you want to create a wintry wonderland, a holiday-specific display, or something altogether different?
 Plan and design before you gather supplies.

 Once you’ve decided on a design, you should now consider your home’s layout.
 Create a focal point around your front door or landscape features.
 Line the roofline, windows, door frames, and eaves with lights.
 You could use icicle lights for your roofline and windows for a snowy effect.
 Or line the drive and walkways with lights or decorations.